Angelo Emo: Russo-Turkish War

-When the Russian fleet under Alexei Orlov arrived in the Mediterranean in 1770 as part of the Russo-Turkish War of 1768–1774, Emo led a Venetian squadron to a cruise in the Aegean, to shadow the Russians, and protect Venetian and French subjects and commercial interests in the area.
-Emo fulfilled his instructions in exemplary fashion, providing constant updates on Russian operations and making sound judgments on their intentions.
-The conflict also saw raids by the pirates of Ulcinj, ostensibly acting as subjects of the Sultan, against the Venetian Ionian Islands.
+When the Russian fleet under Alexei Orlov arrived in the Mediterranean in 1770 as part of the Russo-Turkish War of 1768–1774, Emo led a Venetian squadron to cruise in the Aegean, to shadow the Russians, and protect Venetian and French subjects and commercial interests in the area.
+Emo fulfilled his instructions in exemplary fashion, providing constant updates on Russian operations and perceptive reports on Russian strategy during the war.
+The conflict also saw raids by the pirates of Ulcinj, ostensibly acting as subjects of the Ottoman Sultan, against the Venetian Ionian Islands.
 Emo pursued them at Kythira (Cerigo) and recovered two captured ships.

-Emo's fleet suffered heavy losses when it was caught by a storm near Cape Matapan on 19 December 1771: half his squadron, the 74-gun ship Corriera and the frigate Tolleranza, foundered off Elos, the former with almost all hands.
-Emo's own flagship, the Ercole, only survived by cutting her masts.
-Emo himself was swept to sea during the manoeuvre and was rescued with difficulty by his crew.
-Distraught over what he perceived as a personal failure, Emo offered to donate his fortune to make up for the losses.
+Emo's fleet suffered heavy losses when it was caught in a storm near Cape Matapan on 19 December 1771: half his squadron, the 74-gun Corriera and the 28-gun frigate Tolleranza, foundered off Elos, the former with almost all hands.
+Emo's own flagship, the 74-gun Ercole, only survived by cutting her masts.
+Emo himself was swept into the sea during the manoeuvre and was rescued with difficulty by his crew.
+Distraught over what he perceived as a personal failure, Emo offered to donate his private fortune to make up for the losses.